boostxlresults/intellisend-app/replit.md

 - Multi-tenant data model with Prisma
 - Complete REST API for all entities
 - React dashboard with all core views
-- Twilio webhook handlers for SMS
+- Twilio webhook handlers for SMS with signature validation
 - AI stub layer for future integration
+- TenantSettings model: timezone, quiet hours, default from number
+- Quiet hours enforcement in campaign scheduler and conversations
+- CSV contact import with Papa Parse for proper quoted field handling
+- Global tags support on import
+- Settings UI for timezone, quiet hours, default from number